depthfirstlearning/depthfirstlearning.com/_posts/2019-03-23-WassersteinGAN.markdown

        $$ LL = \sum_{n=1}^{N} -\frac{1}{2}\log(2\pi) - \log\sigma - \frac{(y_n - \mu_n)^2}{2\sigma^2}.$$

-       Finally, replacing \(\mu\) with \(\hat{y}\) (because we use the mean as our prediction), and noticing that maximising the expression above depends only on the third term (because the others are constants), we arrive at the conclusion that to maximise the log-likelihood we must minimize
+       Finally, replacing \(\mu\) with \(\hat{y}\) (because we use the mean as our prediction), and noticing that maximizing the expression above depends only on the third term (because the others are constants), we arrive at the conclusion that to maximize the log-likelihood we must minimize

        $$ \frac{(y_n - \hat{y}_n)^2}{2\sigma^2} $$